greghulette/Wireless_Communication_Board-WCB/Readme.md

     :S2#SD0    : This would send the string "#SD0" to WCB2, and out it's Serial 2 port

 ### Chaining Commands:
 You can chain commands together and have the WCB process those commands one after another.
-You can do this by adding a "&" in between different commands in the string.
+You can do this by adding a "*" in between different commands in the string.

 Example:<br>

-    :W3:S4:PP100&:W3:S2#SD0&:W3:S1:PDA180
+    :W3:S4:PP100*:W3:S2#SD0*:W3:S1:PDA180

-The command would take that string and break it into 3 different commands.
+The command would take that string and break it into 3 different commands and processed immediately.
 1. :W3:S4:PP100
 2. :W3:S2#SD0
 3. W3:S1:PDA180

 There can be a maximum of 10 chained commands by default, but this can be changed in the sketch.

+    #define MAX_QUEUE_DEPTH 10            // The max number of simultaneous commands that can be accepted

-THe delimiter is "&" by default, but also can be changed in the sketch.
+The delimiter is * by default, but also can be changed in the sketch.

+      char DELIMITER = '*';             // The character that separates the simultaneous commmands that were sent (Tested: & * ^ . - )

+Change the * to another character to change the delimiter.
+I have tested the following characters (& * ^ . - ) but do not see why others won't work as well.

 <br><br>
 ----